eclipse-vertx/vert.x/core_manual_js.md

 Run the above and point your browser at `http://localhost:8080/animals/cats`.

 It will display 'first is animals and second is cats'.

 ## Handling requests where nothing matches

-You can use the `noMatch` function to specify a handler that will be called if nothing matches.
+You can use the `noMatch` method to specify a handler that will be called if nothing matches.
 If you don't specify a no match handler and nothing matches, a 404 will be returned.

-    routeMatcher.noMatch(function(req) { req.response.end("Nothing matched"); });
+    routeMatcher.noMatch(function(req) {
+        req.response().end('Nothing matched');
+    });

 # WebSockets

-[WebSockets](http://en.wikipedia.org/wiki/WebSocket) are a feature of HTML 5 that allows a full duplex socket-like connection between HTTP servers and HTTP clients (typically browsers).
+[WebSockets](http://en.wikipedia.org/wiki/WebSocket) are a web technology that allows a full duplex socket-like connection between HTTP servers and HTTP clients (typically browsers).

 ## WebSockets on the server